Gofer2x/FE6-in-FE8-Buildfile/README.md

-something something thanos
+An attempt at an FEBuilder-friendly recreation of FE6 in FE8's engine.

-based on EasyBuildFile by MysticOCE
+Based on EasyBuildFile by MysticOCE.